james-truong/scheduler/README.md

 Landing page, with up to five appointments per day and dynamic counter for the remaining spots.

+Deployed api server using Heroku + CircleCI for build integration + Netlify for hosting the production code.

 !["opening page"](https://github.com/SebDufresne/scheduler/blob/master/docs/main-view.png)

 ### Creating a new appointment